PENGuIN FAQ Page

-The purpose of the study is to learn more about changes to thinking, feeling, and the brain during and after pregnancy and how that may affect the way individuals respond to their infants.
-We want to learn more about these changes in parents with and without opioid use in order to better support parents throughout the postpartum period.
+The Parents Engaging Infants PENGuIN study (IRB# 20186), led by Dr. Kristen Mackiewicz Seghete, is interested in working with pregnant people to learn more about changes to thinking, feeling, and the brain during and after pregnancy and how that may affect the way individuals respond to their infants.
+We want to learn more about these changes in parents with and without past or current drug or alcohol use in order to effectively and efficiently support parents throughout the postpartum period.

 - You are pregnant

-If eligible for the study, your participation would involve completing tasks that have to do with your thinking and feeling, questionnaires, interviews, biological sample collection (hair, saliva, nail, urine, and blood), and may include an MRI scan.
-The MRI scan would be done postpartum and not during pregnancy.
-MRI does not involve any radiation, sedation, or injections and is safe for all ages.
+If eligible for the study, your participation would involve completing tasks that have to do with your thinking and feeling, questionnaires, interviews, and biological sample collection (hair, saliva, and nail clippings).

 Study activities you are eligible to complete would last approximately: